Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Substitutions And Additions

-Topping: Drizzling fruit sauce over top of the lava cakes would be a lovely complement to the lemon flavor.
-Try raspberry, blueberry or strawberry.
+TOPPING: Drizzling fruit sauce over top of the lava cakes would be a lovely complement to the lemon flavor.
+Try raspberry, blueberry, or strawberry.

-Citrus: You could make these individual little lava cakes in either lime or orange as well.
-Just replace all of the lemon components with the appropriate equivalent in your flavor of choice.
 You could also add a couple of drops of lemon extract to make your lemon lava cakes even more lemony.

 How To Make This Lemon Lava Cake Recipe

-STEP ONE: In a medium-sized heat-safe bowl, microwave the white baking chips and cubed butter for 1 minute.
-Stir well, and continue microwaving in 15-second intervals and stirring until the mixture is smooth.
+STEP ONE: In a medium-sized heat-safe bowl, microwave the white baking chips and cubed butter for one minute.

 STEP TWO: Stir in the flour, sugar, lemon curd, lemon zest, and vanilla extract.
 Stir just until combined.

-STEP FOUR: Spray 6 – 6-ounce ramekins with non-stick spray and set on a baking tray.
-Evenly divide the cake batter between the ramekins and fill each ramekin 2/3 full.
+STEP FOUR: Spray six 6-ounce ramekins with non-stick spray and set them on a baking tray.

 OUR RECIPE DEVELOPER SAYS